 Learn more about how we rate cards.

-The HSBC Cash Rewards Mastercard provides an easy way to earn some rewards no matter what you’re buying.
+The HSBC Cash Rewards Mastercard® credit card provides an easy way to earn some rewards no matter what you’re buying.

 It provides 1.5% cash back for every purchase.
-There are no bonus categories to think about.
-But there is a signup bonus that’s pretty competitive with other credit cards.
+There are no bonus categories to think about, and a small introductory bonus you could earn by spending $2,500 in the first 3 months.

 You’ll get a slight bonus to your rewards every year.
 And there’s a 15-month 0% intro balance transfer APR you can take advantage of, which is good for a rewards card.
+After that, the regular 14.99%, 18.99%, or 24.99% Variable APR applies.
 You’ll also find some basic protections available, for shopping and traveling.

 For no annual fee, this is a simple but effective way to earn cash back everywhere.
 Keep reading to see if it’s right for you.